Literati (book club)

 Literati is an Austin-based children's book club and subscription service.
 The company sends monthly boxes to subscribers, with books organized by age and reading level.
 Literati was co-founded in 2016 by CEO Jessica Ewing.

 History

 Literati is an Austin-based children's book club and subscription service.
 It launched at the end of 2016.
 For a recurring membership fee, Literati sends a box of five books to subscribers every month.
 Boxes are organized by age for children from newborn to age 12.

-In February 2018, Literati launched a donation service that allows families to send back books they no longer need.
-The donated books are sent to shelters, foster care homes, and under-served youth organizations.
-Literati has partnered with organizations like BookSpring and The Women’s Storybook Project.

 In October 2019, Literati raised $12 million in a Series A round of funding.
 In January 2021, the company raised $40 million in a Series B round of funding.

 In 2020, Literati gave away thousands of books during the COVID-19 pandemic.
 The company partnered with different local and national organizations to make the donations.
 The first week of the donations, books were handed to parents as they came to AISD schools to pick up free curbside meals for their children.